 Emily Goard Jacobs received her Ph.D. from the University of California, Berkeley and her B.A. from Smith College.
 Prior to moving to UCSB in 2016, she was an Instructor at Harvard Medical School.
 She was named a 2019 Hellman Fellow, 2017 Brain and Behavior Young Investigator, a Robert Wood Johnson Foundation Health and Society Scholar, a National Institutes of Health BIRCWH Fellow, and was named a National Academy of Sciences Frontiers of Science Fellow for “distinguished young scientists under 45.”
 In addition to her research, Dr. Jacobs Lab advocates for diversity in science at the national and international level.
 Her lab regularly partners with K-12 groups throughout the central coast to advance girls’ representation in STEM, work that was featured in the book STEMinists: The Lifework of 12 Women Scientists and Engineers.

-This event is sponsored by the Carsey-Wolf Center and the UCSB Neuroscience Research Institute (NRI).
+This event is sponsored by the Carsey-Wolf Center, the Department of Psychological & Brain Sciences, and the UCSB Neuroscience Research Institute (NRI).